Offirmo/offirmo-monorepo/stack--current/5-incubator/active--no-pkg/bite-sized/lists/serious-memes/mental-models.md

-high performance -- high performing teams high performance -- ripple effect -- high performers attract other high performers high performance -- ripple effect = training, emulation high school "What You'll Wish You'd Known" https://paulgraham.com/hs.html high-profile = ~widely known, ex. high-profile media high/low functioning human historic recurrence https://en.wikipedia.org/wiki/Historic_recurrence Hock Principle: Simple, clear purpose and principles give rise to complex and intelligent behavior.
+high performance -- high performing teams high performance -- ripple effect -- high performers attract other high performers high performance -- ripple effect = training, emulation high school -- "What You'll Wish You'd Known" https://paulgraham.com/hs.html high-profile = ~widely known, ex. high-profile media high/low functioning human historic recurrence https://en.wikipedia.org/wiki/Historic_recurrence Hock Principle: Simple, clear purpose and principles give rise to complex and intelligent behavior.
 Complex rules and regulations give rise to simple and stupid behavior.
-Hofstede's cultural dimensions theory https://en.wikipedia.org/wiki/Hofstede%27s_cultural_dimensions_theory Holodomor https://en.wikipedia.org/wiki/Holodomor Hormesis = A low dose of something can have the opposite effect of a high dose.
+Hofstede's cultural dimensions theory https://en.wikipedia.org/wiki/Hofstede%27s_cultural_dimensions_theory Holodomor https://en.wikipedia.org/wiki/Holodomor hormesis = A low dose of something can have the opposite effect of a high dose.
 A little bit of stress wakes you up, but a lot of stress is bad for you.
 Lifting weights for 30 minutes per day is good for you, but lifting weights for 6 hours per day will destroy your muscles.
 Stress yourself, but not too much.
 Horseshoe Theory = Extreme opposites tend to look the same.
 For example, a far-right movement and a far-left movement can be equally violent or desire a similar outcome.
 People on both sides are more similar to each other than they are to people in the center. https://36questionsinlove.com/ https://cobeats.com/folder/ryfTgPr9H